This course is subject to validation. You can still apply for this course while it is being approved.

 - Assessing the environmental impact of energy systems.

-Integrating renewable energy sources into the existing power systems in order to meet the governmental targets worldwide introduces several challenges for network operators.
+Integrating renewable energy sources into the existing power systems in order to meet governmental targets worldwide introduces several challenges for network operators.

 This new programme aims to deliver skilled graduates able to meet these challenges, with the required knowledge and expertise in smart sustainable energy systems and the Internet of Things (IoT).